 NEW YORK - The Second Circuit U.S. Court of Appeals on March 12 affirmed the dismissal of claims related to alleged mortgage fraud, finding that equitable tolling was not applicable and that the complaint was time-barred (Sunita Deswal, et al. v.
 US National Association, et al., No. 14-2169, 2nd Cir.; 2015 U.S. App.
 LEXIS 3849).

-NEW YORK - Two insurers told a federal court in New York on Dec.
-9 that they do not object to the confirmation of certain portions of a reinsurance arbitration award that are final but object to confirmation of the award in its entirety because portions of the award are not final (Employers Insurance of Wausau A Mutual Company v.
+NEW YORK - After two insurers withdrew their objection to the confirmation of a reinsurance arbitration award, a federal judge in New York on March 10 granted a reinsurer's motion and confirmed the award (Employers Insurance of Wausau A Mutual Company v.
 Nutmeg Insurance Company, et al., No. 14-cv-09284, S.D.
 N.Y.).

 NEW YORK - Dismissal of a securities class action lawsuit against a biopharmaceutical company and certain of its executive officers is not proper, a federal judge in New York ruled March 4, because a shareholder has shown that the defendants acted with scienter in violating provisions of federal securities law (In re Intercept Pharmaceuticals Inc. Securities Litigation, No. 14-1123, S.D.
 N.Y.).